US announces easing visa, family remittance restrictions for Cuba

 The statement said it will "facilitate educational connections" between the two countries, as well as support for professional research including "support for expanded internet access and remittance process companies."

+It said it would increase the number of flights permitted between the US and the Caribbean island, and serving cities other than the capital Havana.
+It will also allow certain group visits, which are currently forbidden.

-Cuba's foreign minister, Bruno Rodriguez, tweeted that the move was "a small step in the right direction," but emphisized that it does "not modify the embargo" in place since 1962.
+Cuba's foreign minister, Bruno Rodriguez, tweeted that the move was "a small step in the right direction," but emphasized that it does "not modify the embargo" in place since 1962.

 "Neither the objectives nor the main instruments of the United States' policy against Cuba, which is a failure, are changing," he wrote.